1904labs/streaming-data-pipeline/README.md

 ### Stretch: Filter out junk data.

-A separate topic exists called reviews-and-junk, which mostly contains reviews in the same format as above.
-However, it also contains junk data.
-Change your application to consume from this reviews-and-junk.
-Filter out junk messages so that they don't break your data pipeline.
+A separate topic exists called reviews-and-junk, which mostly contains reviews in the same format as above as well as junk data.
+While consuming from this new topic, filter out junk messages they don't break your data pipeline.

-Tip:
+**Tip**:

 - Connecting a Kafka console consumer to the reviews-and-junk topic can help to see what junk data is giving your application trouble.